This is the final part of the series on pre-pooing natural hair and the benefits of a pre-poo. You can catch part one

 This is a protein-rich recipe for strengthening hair.
 This is a quick pre-poo recipe and not ideal for an overnight treatment.

-For a moisturizing protein deep conditioning treatment, add in a few tablespoons of your favourite moisturizing conditioner.
+For a moisturizing protein deep conditioning treatment, add in a few tablespoons of your favorite moisturizing conditioner.

 Olive Oil and Egg Yolk Pre-Poo